vieenrose/tonalizer/README.md

 ## General Functions
 ### Undiacritizing
-- [x] Undiacritize a UTF-8 stream via stdin and show result to stdout (PROGRAM is a command producing UTF-8 stream)
+- [x] Undiacritize a UTF-8 stream received by stdin and show result to stdout (PROGRAM is a command producing UTF-8 stream)
 ```
 PROGRAM | python tonalizer.py -u
 ```